isisaddons-legacy/isis-module-publishing/README.md

 ## Related Modules/Services ##

-The Isis applib defines a number of closely related APIs, `PublishingService` being one of them.
-Implementations of these various services can be found referenced by the [Isis Add-ons](http://isisaddons.org) website.
+The Isis applib defines a number of closely related APIs.

 The `CommandContext` defines the `Command` class which provides request-scoped information about an action invocation.
 Commands can be thought of as being the cause of an action; they are created "before the fact".

-The `CommandService` service is an optional service that acts as a `Command` factory and allows `Command`s to be persisted. `CommandService`'s API introduces the concept of a transactionId; this is the same value as is passed to the `PublishingService`'s in the `EventMetadata` object.
+The `CommandService` service is an optional service that acts as a `Command` factory and allows `Command`s to be persisted.
+`CommandService`'s API introduces the concept of a transactionId; this is the same value as is passed to the `PublishingService` in the `EventMetadata` object.

 The `AuditingService3` service enables audit entries to be persisted for any change to any object.
 The command can be thought of as the "cause" of a change, the audit entries as the "effect".

-If all these services are configured - such that commands, audit entries and published events are all persisted, then the transactionId that is common to all enables seamless navigation between each.
-(This is implemented through contributed actions/properties/collections; `PublishedEvent` implements the `HasTransactionId` interface in Isis' applib, and it is this interface that each module has services that contribute to).
+If these services and also the `PublishingService` are all configured then the transactionId that is common to all (in the persisted command, audit entry and published event objects) enables seamless navigation between each.
+This is implemented through contributed actions/properties/collections; each of the persisted entities implements the `HasTransactionId` interface in Isis' applib, and it is this interface that each module has services that contribute to.

+Implementations of these various services can be found on the [Isis Add-ons](http://isisaddons.org) website.

 ## Legal Stuff ##

 #### License ####

-    Copyright 2014 Dan Haywood
+    Copyright 2013+2014 Dan Haywood

     Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance